unexpectedness/threading/README.md

 ## Fletchings

-Used to shift from a thread-first to a thread-last threading-style, or conversely from thread-last to thread-first.
+Used to shift from a thread-first to a thread-last threading-style, or conversely from thread-last to thread-first:

-Use `>-` to shift into thread-first mode in the context of a `->>`-like arrow and use `>>-` to shift into thread-last mode in the context of a `->`-like arrow.
+  - `>-` to shift into thread-first mode in the context of a `->>`-like arrow
+  - `>>-` to shift into thread-last mode in the context of a `->`-like arrow

 #### What's the role of an arrow fletching compared to an arrowhead ?